-Also in our area is part of the Buckingham Canal which is currently the subject of some restoration by the Buckingham Canal Society; the Westbridge Branch of the River Nene, which since 1984 has been the subject of regular clean-ups and rallies to encourage its use and keep it open to navigation, and the proposed new Daventry Canal which forms part of Daventry District Council's Town Centre Vision.
-Work to construct the Daventry Canal has already begun.
+Also in our area is part of the Buckingham Canal which is currently the subject of some restoration by the Buckingham Canal Society; the Westbridge Branch of the River Nene, which since 1984 has been the subject of regular clean-ups and rallies to encourage its use and keep it open to navigation.
+The proposed new Daventry Canal is unfortunately not now being actively pursued.

-We are launching the Branch’s own Club 100 to raise funds for Branch activities.
-Prizes include £500, £200 and £100 and the rest will go into Branch funds to support local waterways causes.
+We have launched the Branch’s own Club 100 to raise funds for Branch activities.
 The Club 100 is a great opportunity for non-boat owning members, and those who live some distance away, to become more involved in the Branch.
 It is only open to IWA Northampton Branch members.

 The Club will run annually, so we are asking for a single payment for each year for each share.
 Each member can have up to four £15 shares.
 (A total of four for couples with joint membership.)
 The more people who become members, the bigger the prizes on offer.
 There will be two public draws per year, one at our annual dinner in November and one at our AGM in March.